NoSuchThingAsRandom/AntSimulation/readme.md

 **Code Structure**

-All rendering logic takes place in the render.rs file
+All rendering logic takes place in the render crate file

-The sim module is responsible for the actual updating of state
+The sim crate is responsible for the actual updating of state

-The ant_settings.rs file is currently where all global defaults are defined.
-A future iteration would move this to a JSON or equivalent.
+The ant_settings.rs file in the sim crate is currently where all global defaults are defined.
+A future iteration would move this to a
+JSON or equivalent.

 **Glossary**